stratisproject/StratisBitcoinFullNode/Documentation/ProvenHeaders.md

 #### Trusted base

-We define `trustedBase` as the block up until the node has UTXO set for that it trusts (including that block).
+We define `trustedBase` as the block up until which the node has a UTXO set that it trusts (including that block).
 In the C# Stratis full node  `trustedBase`  is represented by the consensus tip, and in Stratis C# light wallet node it is currently not represented.
 More on how trusted base should be represented for the light wallet is in the [trusted base for the light wallet](#trusted-base-for-the-light-wallet) section.